Crypto

 Q2.
 Do higher leverage levels mean higher fees?

-The fee rate itself stays the same, but higher leverage means a larger notional position, which increases the absolute amount.
+The fee rate itself does not change, but higher leverage creates a larger notional position, which increases the absolute fee amount.
 At 10x leverage, the same margin controls a position 10 times larger, so the fee is also 10 times higher.

 Q3.
 What happens if the funding rate is negative?

 A negative funding rate means short holders pay long holders.
-In other words, if you hold a long position, you receive funding instead of paying it.
+If you hold a long position, you receive funding instead of paying it.
 This is common during bear markets.

 Q4.
 Which is cheaper, OKX or Binance?

-Base fees are identical (0.05% taker), but Binance can be cheaper long-term thanks to BNB discounts and referral rebates of up to 20%.
-OKX frequently runs zero-fee promotional events.
+Base fees are identical (0.05% taker), but Binance can be cheaper over time because of BNB discounts and referral rebates of up to 20%.
+OKX also frequently runs zero-fee promotional events.

 Q5.
 Which is safer, isolated or cross margin?

-For beginners, isolated margin is recommended.
-If liquidation happens, only the margin assigned to that specific position is lost, while the rest of the account balance is protected.
+For beginners, isolated margin is generally recommended.
+If liquidation occurs, only the margin assigned to that position is lost, while the rest of the account balance remains protected.
 Cross margin exposes the entire account to risk.

 Q6.
 Are leverage trading fees deductible for tax purposes?